AIM-Harvard/foundation-cancer-image-biomarker/docs/replication-guide/inference.md

 !!! note
      While the above pipeline will allow you to extract features, we provide an easier and simpler, recommended API to do this.
 Please refer to [Quick Start](../getting-started/quick-start.md) or [Cloud Quick Start](../getting-started/cloud-quick-start.md)

 However, this method might be preferred when features need to be extracted from different models (used as baselines in our study).
-Follow the `Note:` in the corresponding config file to change model paths.
+Follow the `Note:` in the corresponding config file to change model paths and use different baselines tested.

 ## Running predictions from our supervised models (Finetuned FM/ Baselines)

 To run predictions from our models (both supervised and self-supervised), we provide YAML files that can be run with the lighter interface.
 These are found in `experiments/inference`, namely `get_predictions.yaml` for getting the predictions.